Fabric provides out-of-the-box Web Service APIs for querying a project's Catalog.

 GET /api/catalog/{version}/{dataPlatform}/{schema}

-The API retrieves all elements that belong to the specified Catalog version, data platform and schema.
-The elements include datasets, fields and their properties, and the refersTo relations between dataset nodes.
+The API retrieves all metadata elements that belong to the specified Catalog version, data platform and schema, including datasets, fields with their properties, and the refersTo relations between dataset nodes.

 The API has two modes — view and compare — that are interchangeably invoked based on the version input parameter, as explained below: